BrigitaPVoll/Use_Case_Library/README.md

 -	A guide on how to assess a repository
 -	A guide on how to assess if your data is FAIR

+Would you like your user story presented here?
+Please fill out this (template) and request publication to xxx or xxx